janamailzuu/employee-management-api/README.md

 ## Features
 - **CRUD Operations**: Create, Read, Update, Delete employee records.
 - **Birthday Filter**: Retrieve employees based on their birthday month.
-- **Upload Employee Data**: Upload employee data via CSV from the resources folder or local filesystem.
+- **Import or Upload CSV Data**: Import the CSV from the resources folder or upload it from local filesystem.
 - **RESTful API**: Interacts with JSON requests and responses.
 - **In-memory H2 Database**: Stores employee information (easily replaceable with other databases).